worseTyler/MarkdownBlogs/2020/07/legacy-system-threading/index.md

+## Legacy System Threading
+#
-## Using an older .NET framework?
-Check out these system.threading tips to directly manipulate threads without the task abstraction.
+**Using an older .NET framework?
+Check out these system.threading tips to directly manipulate threads without the task abstraction.**

 While writing the 7th edition of _[Essential C# 8.0](/essentialcsharp/)_, I realized that it was time to pull out the content on system.threading- focusing instead on Parallel Extensions (`System.Threading.Tasks`).